Nikxy/nikxy.dev/content/blog/auth-service/index.md

 * Install docker cli in Jenkins image and mount the docker socket for the Jenkins container
     ```yaml
     - /var/run/docker.sock:/var/run/docker.sock
     ```
+* Test the connection by running docker ps from the jenkins container
+* If you are getting `permission denied while trying to connect to the Docker daemon socket`, use the following command on the docker host:
+    ```shell
+    sudo setfacl --modify user:[user or ID]:rw /var/run/docker.sock
+    ```

 * Set the ip of the docker interface with --container-host and --container-host-interface to 0.0.0.0 to allow SAM to access the lambda container.